 Monolithic Zirconium crowns:

-This type of dental porcelain contains zirconium oxide, a non-metallic substance that renders it virtually unbreakable.
+This type of dental porcelain contains zirconium oxide, a non-metallic material that renders it virtually unbreakable.
 This extremely strong type of dental crown resists chips, breaks, and stains.
 Zirconia can be color-matched to your teeth but it’s somewhat opaque, meaning that all zirconia crowns are better placed in the back of the mouth or in bridges.
 This type of crown is cad cam milled.
 Giant machines are used to create these little works of art from digital files created by the technician.
 Typically, only the larger production dental laboratories have these expensive milling machines.
 The small boutique labs are forced to contract them out. the only other crown that comes close to this strength is a gold crown and they aren’t so pretty.

 Layered zirconium crowns:

 As the name suggests, layered zirc crowns are made with layered ceramic on top of the coping.
-Zirconium crowns can be covered with layers of regular dental porcelain, to give them the realistic translucence needed for anterior crowns (front of the mouth).
+Zirconium crowns can be covered with layers of regular dental porcelain, to give them the realistic translucence needed for restorations in the front of the mouth.
 These versions have sturdy cores overlain with layers of delicate, reflective feldspathic porcelain.
 The way that the ceramist (a highly trained dental lab technician who concentrates of porcelain restorations) fabricates the crown will influence its strength and esthetics.
 They tend to be more susceptible to chipping than PFM crowns.

 Which Type of Zirconia Crown is Best for You?